BethMolloy/Effectorome_H_schachtii/README.md

 ## Workflow
 ### Network creation

-Requires 2 files, containing the expression data across all time points of the genes to be considered in both gene classes
+2_layer_make_array.R requires 2 input files, containing the expression data for all timepoints of each gene, and the associated attributes to be visualised on the network, for genes in two distinct classes (i.e. nematode TFs and effectors).

-Load these files into 2_class_network_creator.R, then run 2_class_gexf_creator on the output
+2_layer_make_array_into_gexf.R accepts the output files of make_array.R and creates a Gephi compatible gexf file for visualising the network.

-This will create a gexf file containing a visualisation of the network that can be opened in Gephi.
-To create the visualisations seen in the paper, the layout applied was first Fruchterman Reingold with an area of 100,000, followed by Network Splitter 3d (https://gephi.org/plugins/#/plugin/network-splitter-3d).
+To create the visualisations seen in the paper, apply Fruchterman Reingold (area of 100,000), followed by Network Splitter 3d (https://gephi.org/plugins/#/plugin/network-splitter-3d).

 For the effector-TF network, [z] was set equal to the degree of the node for TFs, and to 0 for effectors.

 The paramaters applied were then:

-Z-Maximum Level: 50 (equal to the largest [z] in the network)
+Z-Maximum Level: equal to the largest [z] in the network

 Z-Distance Factor: 10